The $15 Kmart item that 'exploded' after being nudged

 "As I was cleaning up, the shards shattered into smaller and smaller pieces.
 Kmart has been notified."

-Louise, from Western Australia, told news.com.au that she was forced to pick up the pieces of glass by hand, but luckily avoided injuring herself during the process.
+Louise, from Western Australia, told news.com.au she had to pick up the pieces of glass by hand, but luckily avoided injuring herself during the process.

 "I didn't cut myself," she said.
 "My husband and I picked it up by hand, and then vacuumed it twice.

-Her post, which was met with more than 200 likes within an hour of uploading, had other users reveal their similar experiences with the product.
+Her post, which got more than 200 likes within an hour of uploading, encouraged other users to reveal their similar experiences with the product.

 "Same thing happened to mine.
 So glad my kids weren't in the bathroom at the time," another added.